influxdata/docs.influxdata.com-ARCHIVE/content/telegraf/v1.8/data_formats/input/nagios.md

 ---
 title: Nagios input data format
-description: Use the Nagios input data format to parse the output of Nagios plugins.
+description: Use the Nagios input data format to parse the output of Nagios plugins into Telegraf metrics.
 menu:
   telegraf_1_8:
     name: Nagios